Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Inter-Paper Relationships and Methodological Progress

 \subsection{Complementary Nature of Approaches}

-While at first glance some methods compete (e.g., RL vs direct optimization), they can be combined. \begin{itemize} \item \textbf{Two-Stage Training}: One could use a direct optimization method to quickly reach a certain alignment, then fine-tune further with RL on truly non-differentiable nuances or to incorporate fresh human feedback on the new model’s outputs (closing the human-in-the-loop).
+While at first glance some methods compete (e.g., RL vs direct optimization), they can be combined. \begin{itemize} \item \textbf{Two-Stage Training}: A direct optimization method can quickly reach a useful alignment regime, after which RL can incorporate non-differentiable feedback or fresh human judgments on the updated model's outputs.

-\item \textbf{Regularization Mix}: It's plausible to include a KL penalty (from RLHF) inside a gradient-based method (like a term in AlignProp’s loss to keep it close to the original model).
-Conversely, RL methods like DPOK already included that KL term as a core design.
-So there's a convergence where all methods recognize not to stray too far from the original distribution (to prevent quality collapse).
+\item \textbf{Regularization Mix}: KL penalties from RLHF can be included inside gradient-based methods, for example as a term in AlignProp's loss that keeps the aligned model close to the original model.
+Conversely, RL methods such as DPOK already include KL regularization as a core design.
+Across method families, there is convergence around constraining distribution shift to prevent quality collapse.

-\item \textbf{Safety + Preference}: Focus-N-Fix could be used after any of the other alignment processes.
-Suppose one fine-tunes a model with AlignProp to maximize aesthetic and prompt alignment; it might inadvertently increase some unsafe tendencies (maybe making images more vivid could increase gore if prompted, etc.).
-Running Focus-N-Fix with a safety reward on the resulting model could catch those and fix them locally.
-Since Focus-N-Fix claims to not hurt other aspects \cite{xing2025focus}, it’s a good final ``polishing'' step.
-Indeed, the authors mention improvements in safety ``with little or no degradation to others'' \cite{xing2025focus}, implying it can layer on top of an already aligned model to specifically handle safety. \end{itemize}
+\item \textbf{Safety + Preference}: Focus-N-Fix can be applied after other alignment processes.
+For example, a model fine-tuned with AlignProp for aesthetic quality and prompt alignment may still contain localized unsafe patterns.
+Running Focus-N-Fix with a safety reward can address those regions locally.
+Because Focus-N-Fix reports safety improvements with little or no degradation in other aspects \cite{xing2025focus}, it can serve as a safety-specific stage layered on top of a generally aligned model. \end{itemize}